 Metabolic syndrome is the term for a group of risk factors like heart disease and diabetes, along with other health issues.
 The number of individuals dealing with the condition could be as high as 1 in 4.
 An individual can have one risk factor, but most have several in combination.
 When there are three of these risk factors, it becomes metabolic syndrome.
 The syndrome is a collection of conditions that culminate in a correlative diagnosis.
 Risk factors/Symptoms include some or all of the following:

 - Insulin resistance

 - Heart disease

-If left untreated and continued poor life choices that include unhealthy diet, lack of physical activity/exercise, and habit formation an individual can die from complications of the syndrome.
-The condition requires clinical treatment and medical assistance, however, chiropractic has been seen a a viable way to help treat the syndrome.
+If left untreated and continued poor life choices that include an unhealthy diet, lack of physical activity/exercise, and habit formation, an individual can die from complications of the syndrome.
+The condition requires clinical treatment and medical assistance; however, chiropractic has been seen as a viable way to help treat the syndrome.

 The syndrome can have several causes that progress together:

 - Age the risk goes up as an individual gets older